 Why are the autumn eagle festivals so close together?
 What is the best time of year to visit Mongolia?
 What’s the currency of Mongolia?
-Not answers to all the questions I have ever been asked over the past 13 years but certainly some!
+Not answers to all the popular questions about Mongolia I have ever been asked since when I first arrived in 2006 but certainly some.

 That’s the problem.
 There is no typical landscape.
 Apart from maybe the immensity.